How important is it to show someone you love them? Very!

 #3 – Let them take care of you.

-Think about how good it feels when you do something nice for someone.
-How it connects you to that person and makes you feel good about yourself.
+Think about how good it feels when you do something nice for someone and how it connects you to that person and makes you feel good about yourself.

 So imagine how good it would feel for your partner to do something for you.
 So let him!
 Even if you can do it for yourself, let him do it.
 Let him feel good about helping you.
 It is an excellent way to show someone you love them – to let them show you the same.